Skip to main content

 Criterion (i): Masterpiece of human creative genius

-Gaudí's works represent absolute masterpieces of creative genius through revolutionary structural systems eliminating load-bearing walls, innovative use of parabolic arches and hyperboloid vaults in the Sagrada Família, and extraordinary integration of architecture with decorative arts creating unprecedented total artistic environments blending Gothic traditions with modernist innovation.
+Gaudí's works represent masterpieces of creative genius through structural systems that eliminate load-bearing walls, innovative use of parabolic arches and hyperboloid vaults in the Sagrada Família, and complete integration of architecture with decorative arts creating total artistic environments blending Gothic traditions with modernist innovation.

 II